-- 1. understand how their own cultures shape and influence their values, attitudes and behaviors, - 2. gain an appreciation of the contributions of their own and other

-3. develop analytical skills and attitudes that will enable them to understand and to deal constructively with problems that arise from cultural diversity in the community and workplace.
+- 1. understand how their own cultures shape and influence their values, attitudes and behaviors. - 2. gain an appreciation of the contributions of their own and other - cultural groups to our global civilization, and 3. develop analytical skills and attitudes that will enable them to understand and to deal constructively with problems that arise from cultural diversity in the community and workplace.
 Understanding Cultural Diversity (Cultural Diversity 101) is required of all students.
 In addition, students must take one of the following Cultures and Societies of the World courses: Cultural Diversity 201, 202, 203, or 210.